The Different Types of Guitar Strings Explained – 2024

 Coating

 When people say “coated strings” they’re referring to a standard guitar string that is coated with a plastic polymer.
 Coated strings last significantly longer than uncoated strings.
+This means longer waiting times between string related guitar maintenance.

 The downside to this coating is it tends to cut high-end response.
 While coated strings do last longer than non-coated strings, they’re also more expensive.